introvertadnan07/100-Days-machine-learning/README.md

 As ML workflows grow in complexity (multiple feature types, transforms, models, evaluation steps), using plain ad-hoc code gets error-prone and hard to manage.
 Pipelines bring structure, enforce the correct order of operations, and make it easier to update or replace one step without breaking the rest.

 Gradient-based models in general

+21 – Without Pipelines

+Part of the 100-Days-Machine-Learning series by introvertadnan07

+📘 Overview

+This notebook walks through how to perform preprocessing, model training, and evaluation without using pipelines.
+It serves as a practical comparison to the previous notebook — 20 – Pipelines — helping you understand why pipelines are valuable and what problems they solve.

+By working manually through each step, you’ll see the inner workings of data preparation and how each component fits together before automation.

+🎯 Learning objectives

+Understand how to handle preprocessing manually (scaling, encoding, transformation)

+Learn how to fit transformers and models separately

+Observe how data leakage can occur if steps are not properly isolated

+Compare the workflow’s complexity and maintainability with the pipeline approach

+🧠 Key takeaways

+Manual steps = flexibility + higher risk.
+Doing each transformation by hand gives more control but increases the chance of mistakes.

+Pipelines = consistency.
+This notebook highlights why scikit-learn pipelines simplify the process.

+Transparency matters.
+Before automating, understanding the full process helps you debug and design better ML systems.